PointCloudLibrary/pcl/doc/tutorials/content/remove_outliers.rst

 Removing outliers using a Conditional or RadiusOutlier removal
 --------------------------------------------------------------

 This document demonstrates how to remove outliers from a PointCloud using several different methods in the filter module.
 First we will look at how to use a ConditionalRemoval filter which removes all indices in the given input cloud that do not satisfy one or more given conditions.
-Then we will learn how to us a RadiusOutlierRemoval filter which removes all indices in it's input cloud that don't have at least some number of neighbors within a certain range.
+Then we will learn how to us a RadiusOutlierRemoval filter which removes all indices in its input cloud that don't have at least some number of neighbors within a certain range.

 The code
 --------